Where we are

 - Ana Soto, RSCJ, retired, does contemplative outreach.
 She is the embodiment of St. Madeleine Sophie’s words, "Your example, even more than your words will be an eloquent lesson to the world."

-There are twelve Religious of the Sacred Heart in New Orleans in three communities.
+There are eight Religious of the Sacred Heart in New Orleans in three communities.
 They get together every other Tuesday for a liturgy in one of the communities.
 Several members of the area are involved in spiritual accompaniment at the Sophie Barat House and Duchesne House ministries.

 - Carol Burk, RSCJ, volunteers as a tutor in charter schools and teaches knitting to Academy of the Sacred Heart, New Orleans (The Rosaary) afterschool students.